 Couple and Family Therapy faculty and students are actively involved in research both inside the University and in community-based programs.

-Dr. Adrian Blow, CFT Program Director and Associate Professor, conducts research on issues related to families and trauma.
+Dr. Adrian Blow, HDFS Chairperson and Professor, conducts research on issues related to families and trauma.
 His most recent work is focused on military families, change processes in family therapy, and couple resiliency processes.

-Dr. Kendal Holtrop, Associate Professor, maintains a program of research focused on parenting and parenting interventions.
+Dr. Kendal Holtrop, Acting Program Director and Associate Professor, maintains a program of research focused on parenting and parenting interventions.
 Her research activities include adapting and implementing evidence-based interventions in community settings as well as examining parenting practices and family processes to inform intervention work.